Face masks during the COVID-19 pandemic: Criticism of guidance

 Larry Gostin, a professor of public health law, said initial CDC and WHO guidance had given the public the wrong impression that masks do not work, even though scientific evidence to the contrary was already available.
 The confusing changing advice from discouraging to recommending public masking has led to decreasing public trust in the CDC.
 In June 2020 Anthony Fauci, a leading infectious disease expert for the United States government, stated that the delay in recommending general mask use was motivated by a desire to conserve dwindling supplies for medical professionals.
-Since September 2021, the director of the CDC, Rochelle Walensky, indicated that the schools that didn't have mask mandates were 3.5 times as likely to experience COVID outbreaks as the ones that did.
+Since September 2021, the director of the CDC, Rochelle Walensky, indicated that the schools that did not have mask mandates were 3.5 times as likely to experience COVID outbreaks as the ones that did.
 This statement caused controversy because the basis for it was an outlier study criticized by some experts as unreliable and basically useless to learn about the effects of mask mandates.